pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "A sense of humor is part of the art of leadership, of getting along with people, of getting things done."
 --Dwight D. Eisenhower

+"Blessed is the man who, having nothing to say, abstains from giving wordy evidence of the fact."
+--George Elliot

 "This is the way the world ends
 Not with a bang but a whimper."
 --T.S.
-Eliot (The Hollow Men)
+Eliot, *The Hollow Men*

 We shall not cease from exploration
 And the end of all our exploring
 Will be to arrive where we started
 And know the place for the first time.
 --T.S.
-Eliot (Little Gidding)

-"Blessed is the man who, having nothing to say, abstains from giving wordy evidence of the fact."
---George Elliot
+Eliot, *Little Gidding*

 "What we fear of doing most is usually what we most need to do."
 --Ralph Waldo Emerson